 Springboard Programme for Women

+The University also offers a development programme for men called Navigator .
 In addition to these two programmes the division and the University provide a range of open personal and professional development provision.
-Please see details in the divisional course programme, and in the information about other training providers.
+Please see details in the divisional course programme, from other training providers in the University and details on the Training and Support from University Services page.

 Testimonials from Past Participants